zydou/arti/doc/dev/notes/rpc-connect-sketch.md

     - An instruction to abort (q.v.) the search process
   * An absolute path on disk,
     to a file that should contain a connect string.
+  * An absolute path on disk,
+    to a directory containing one or more files containing connect strings.

+When reading a directory,
+an implementation ignores all hidden files, and all files that do not have the correct extension (`.json`).
+It considers the files within a directory in lexicographical order, by filename.

 Any attempt to use a single entry will "succeed", "decline", or "abort":
   - If an attempt succeeds, the search ends immediately with success.